rodu/protect-static/README.md

 }
 ```

 Where the example `app` value here should match your `sourceFolder` value.
+The [demo repository](https://github.com/rodu/protect-static-demo) shows an example of doing that in the context of a Gatsby app.

 In general, non-absolute URLs (like in `scripts/main.js` with no leading `/`) should work out of the box.